NadiriBoss/RockPaperScissors/README.md

 ## step 3
-Player2 enters game id again and the move in the fields again here make sure it is spelled correct.
+Player2 enters game id again and the move in the fields

 ## step 4
-To View the result of the game either player enters the game id in the field and the result will show up
+To View the result of the game either player enters the game id in the field and the result will show up.

+Enjoy :)